runodp/dagster-odp/docs/getting-started/overview.md

 ### 3. Create Custom Tasks

 While ODP provides many pre-built components, it also allows data engineers to create custom tasks for specific needs.
-Here's an example of a custom task for data anonymization:
+Here's how you would write a custom task to anonymize data:

 ```python
 from dagster_odp.tasks.manager import BaseTask, odp_task